kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-red-chariot.md

 sidebar:
   nav: "king"
 ---
-# Period: ?????? … Year: ?????? … Location: ??????
+## Period: ?????? … Year: ?????? … Location: ??????

-_**NEPTUNE**, the **APEX OF JUDGEMENT** would seal my fate – execution._

-*I'm guilty for what I've done to Katherina.*
+**NEPTUNE**, the **APEX OF JUDGEMENT**, was silent as they passed sentence.

+No jury.
+No deliberation.
+Only law, ancient and cold, drawn from the marrow of worlds older than time.

+I was sentenced to execution.
+Not death—no. That would be a kindness.

+An **unmaking**.

+And I deserve it.
+I know what I did.
+What I did to Katherina.

+*I was meant to protect her.*
+*Instead, I shaped her suffering like clay.*

-*I alone was supposed to pay the toll.*
+I alone was supposed to pay the toll.

-*However.*
+I alone was the traitor.

-*I was not alone in all I did.*
+**But I was not alone in all I did.**

+---

-*There is something out there.
-Something way past the **SUN**, way past the reaches of this **GALAXY**.*
+There’s something past the **SUN**, past the pull of the outermost moons, past even the lies this galaxy tells itself to sleep at night.

-_The **DEMIURGE**, the **FOOL**._

-_**SATURN**, the **DARK HIEROPHANT**, was wise beyond my years.
-She'd understand.
-I pleaded to her during the trial.
-In exchange for postponing my inevitable execution, I'd give them all the death of this **DEMIURGE**.
-I'd make it pay, I'd find the root of the cosmic evil and I'd erase it forever…_
+A creature that laughs at entropy.
+A howling wound in the veil.

+The **DEMIURGE.**
+The **FOOL.**
+The origin of corruption.
+The engine of inversion.

+---

+**SATURN**, the **DARK HIEROPHANT**, listened with the eyes of a grave.
+She is older than my violence.
+Wiser than my wrath.
+I begged her.

+Let me atone.
+Let me chase it.
+Let me hunt the thing behind the mirror of creation.

+And in exchange for postponing my unmaking—
+—I would erase it.

+---

+She agreed.

-*The plans went into motion.*
+The plans went into motion.

-*The **SUN** would discipline me with his 35,000,000 whips for an untold time so I would never lie again.*
+---

+**THE SUN**, lashed me with 35 million whips of light.
+I screamed until I could not speak falsehood again.
+Truth becamee the only tongue I'd speak.

-_**URANUS**, the **TOWER OF CALAMITY**, dilligently collected parts of her mantle and fused them with souls her soldiers collected over the years, coalescing them into my otherwordly carbon shell – it would offer both physical and spiritual protection.
-Then, **MERCURY**, with his **UNMATCHED STRENGTH**, would spend years dividing his magmatic core to forge a bullethead capable of splitting stars in two – equipped with a kill-switch in the likelihood I defect.
-Encased in my custom shell of death, I never felt more ready._
+**URANUS**, the **TOWER OF CALAMITY**, illigently collected parts of her mantle and fused them with souls her soldiers collected over the years.
+With precision only ruin understands, she forged me a **shell**—half armor, half soul-cage.

+An exosuit made of grief.
+Haunted carbon.

+It breathes with me now.
+It weeps when I sleep.

+**MERCURY**, with his **UNMATCHED STRENGTH**, forged the point:
+A bullethead, blacker than a singularity.

+A god-killer.

+He made sure it would kill me too, should I stray again.

-_Finally, **JUPITER**, the **WORLD SEEKER**, armed me with the knowledge to transcend the barrier of light-speed – the simple celestial slingshot.
+Then **JUPITER**, the **WORLD SEEKER**, armed me with the knowledge to transcend the barrier of light-speed.

+*The simple celestial slingshot.*

 I closely enter the orbit of the **SUN**, spin around three times.
 I gain speed with each passing rotation.
 Then another nine times.
 Twenty-seven.
 Eighty-one.
 And by the time I reach two-hundred fourty-three…_

-*I break out of my gravitational prison.*
+I break out of the clutches of the solar system.

-*I barrel through the inky expanse of space at 300,000,000 meters a second.*

-*As my hatred simmers and burns in me, I become faster, lighter.
-My armor will eventually break, but my resolve not.*

-_The **FOOL** will pay for everything – every wrongdoing ever done, be it celestial or terrestrial.
-No matter how many milennia it'll take._
+---

+My chains broke at 300 million meters per second.

+Faster than cause.

+Beyond consequence.

+I am no longer matter.

+I am *momentum*.

+---

+My armor will peel.
+My flesh will cook.
+My spirit will wear thin like cloth.

+But I will not stop.

+---

+The **FOOL** waits, tucked somewhere behind a nebula of broken prayers.
+It laughs like the first scream of a child.
+It dreams in equations that rot civilizations.
+It is the lie beneath every act of love, every promise, every god.

+And I will annihilate it.

+---

+This is my punishment.

+This is my penance.

+This is my purpose.

-_My crusade is righteous, my cause just.
+My crusade is righteous, my cause just.
 I burn with the lost souls of billions.
 I am the last hope of a dying world.

-The **RED CHARIOT**._
+I am the **RED CHARIOT**.